kinopio-club/kinopio-client/README.md

 | `components/Connection.vue` | Displays connections from the `store`, and shows `ConnectionDetails` |
 | `components/Header.vue` | Used for moving between spaces, searching/filter, shows user presence, changing user prefs, and Kinopio meta options.
 Shown on all routes |
 | `components/layers/MagicPaint.vue` | The layers used for animating painting, scroll locking on touch, and more with `<canvas>`.
 As well as for multiple card and connection selection which reveals `MultipleSelectedActions` |

-## Developing on HTTPS

-In rare cases when working with code that only works on https (e.g. clipboard copy and paste), use Ngrok to pipe your localhost through an https server.

-(Note that dev server connections won't work through Ngrok)

-### Setup Ngrok

-[login](http://ngrok.com) and download ngrok, then connect ngrok to the kinopio ngrok account

-    $ ./ngrok authtoken 1e2pCpJsJMwkEkqbDKF0p5eMArQ_5Ztb7NE8fqyftCnuizdab

-### Run Ngrok

-    $ ./ngrok http 8080

 ## How to update the Hello Kinopio Space